stan-dev/stanc3/README.md

 - Ported all function signatures from Stan Math
 - A well-tested semantic/type checker with informative semantic error messages
 - Lexical position printed in syntactic and semantic error messages
-- Tested on all models in `stan/src/test/test-models/good` and `stan/src/test/test-models/bad`
+- Tests for all models in `stan/src/test/test-models/good` (including the pretty printing functionality) and `stan/src/test/test-models/bad`, using Mercurials Cram testing framework
 - 100% coverage of parse errors with informative custom syntax errors implemented using Menhir's Incremental API
 - Added hundreds of extra bad Stan models to test errors (all the models in `stan/src/example-bad/new`) to obtain 100% coverage of all possible parse errors
 - A pretty printer for Stan models